RENAMO insurgency (2013–2021)

 The RENAMO insurgency was a guerrilla campaign by militants of the RENAMO party and one of its splinter factions in Mozambique.
 The insurgency was widely considered to be an aftershock of the Mozambican Civil War; it resulted in renewed tensions between RENAMO and Mozambique's ruling FRELIMO coalition over charges of state corruption and the disputed results of the 2014 general elections.

 A ceasefire was announced between the government and the rebels in September 2014.
 However, renewed tensions sparked violence in mid-2015.

-On August 1, 2019, President Filipe Nyusi and RENAMO leader Ossufo Momade signed a peace agreement at RENAMO's remote military base in the Gorongosa mountains in order to bring an end to hostilities.
+On 1 August 2019, President Filipe Nyusi and RENAMO leader Ossufo Momade signed a peace agreement at RENAMO's remote military base in the Gorongosa mountains in order to bring an end to hostilities.
 Most remaining RENAMO fighters afterward surrendered their weapons.
-Another peace agreement was then signed by Nyusi and Momade in Maputo's Peace Square on August 6, 2019.
-However, a splinter faction known as "RENAMO Military Junta" (RMJ) continued its insurgency.
-By February 2021, most of the RMJ had surrendered, although a few holdouts remained in the bush without launching further attacks.
+Another peace agreement was then signed by Nyusi and Momade in Maputo's Peace Square on 6 August 2019.
+However, a splinter faction known as the "RENAMO Military Junta" (RMJ) continued its insurgency.
+By February 2021, most of the RMJ had surrendered, although a few holdouts remained in rural areas without launching further attacks.
 RMJ ceased to exist in December 2021, when its last members surrendered.